 In this step, we need to change the VM options of the server to enable SSL connections between the Collaborator and CAS servers and to specify the logout redirect URL.

-Open the <Collaborator server installation>/ccollab-server.vmoptions file and add the following lines to it:
+Open the <Collaborator Server>/ccollab-server.vmoptions file and add the following lines to it:

 The latter VM option specifies the URL to which users will be redirected when they click Logout in the Collaborator web interface.